Pride Week (Jul 29-Aug 4)

 Make Pride Stickers with Procreate and Cricut

 Celebrate Pride Week by drawing and designing personal stickers in Procreate.
-Library staff will cut these out using the Cricut Maker 3.
+Library staff will these out using the Cricut Maker 3.

 13-18 years